RogueMacro/Grill/README.md

 ### Beef package manager

+## Installation

+Go to https://github.com/RogueMacro/bpm/releases and choose the latest release (or a specific version if you want), download the setup file for your os and run it as administrator.

 ## How to use

 You can run `bpm <command> [arguments]` from the command line to run a specific command.